 The S-111 Feature Catalogue describes the feature types, information types, attributes, attribute values, associations and roles which may be used in a Surface Current Dataset.
 See ANNEX D – FEATURE CATALOGUE.

 The S-111 Feature Catalogue is available in an XML document which conforms to the S-100 XML Feature Catalogue Schema and can be downloaded from the IHO website.
-It is also available in a human readable version.

 4.3.2 Feature Types